emarsden/pg-el/doc/src/about.md

 Tested with Emacs versions 29.1, 28.2, 27.2 and 26.3.
 Emacs versions older than 26.1 will not work against a recent PostgreSQL version (whose default configuration requires SCRAM-SHA-256 authentication), because they don’t include the GnuTLS support which we use to calculate HMACs.
 They may however work against a database set up to allow unauthenticated local connections.
-We mostly test with Emacs on Linux, but it also works fine on Microsoft Windows and MacOS.
+Emacs versions before 28.1 will not support the extended query protocol, because the bindat package is required.
+We mostly test with Emacs on Linux, but the library also works fine on Microsoft Windows and MacOS.

 You may be interested in an alternative library [emacs-libpq](https://github.com/anse1/emacs-libpq) that enables access to PostgreSQL from Emacs by binding to the libpq library.